nodejs/node/doc/api/cli.md

 added: v12.7.0
 -->

-> Stability: 1 - Experimental
+> Stability: 0 - Deprecated: Will be removed shortly.

 Instructs Node.js to error prior to running any code if the policy does not have the specified integrity.
 It expects a [Subresource Integrity][] string as a